websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 # Using a JSP and MVC Portlet

-An easy way to start developing a web application is to add markup to a JSP file, and render it using a portlet Java class.
+An easy way to start developing a web application is to add markup to a JSP file and render it using a portlet Java class.

 The W3E7 example application demonstrates this approach.

 ![Here is the example portlet application.](./using-a-jsp-and-mvc-portlet/images/01.png)

 The application has a JSP with markup content and an `MVCPortlet` class that renders the JSP.
-Here you will deploy the example and examine it to learn how to create an application using a JSP with an MVC portlet.
+Deploy the example and examine it to learn how to create an application using a JSP with an MVC portlet.

 ## Deploy a Simple MVC Portlet Module